Full Moon on

 Moon before ascending node

-13 days after descending node on 20 December 2074 at 02:32 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 3 January 2075 at 08:42 in ♋ Cancer.
+13 days after descending node on 20 December 2074 at 02:32 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 3 January 2075 at 08:42 in ♋ Cancer.

 Moon at northern standstill

 At 09:48 the Moon is meeting its standstill point to reach North declination of ∠21.829°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-21.820° at the point of next standstill in ♑ Capricorn on 15 January 2075 at 19:15.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-21.820° at the point of next southern standstill in ♑ Capricorn on 15 January 2075 at 19:15.

 Sun-Earth-Moon syzygy